symfony/symfony-docs/service_container/parameters.rst

 .. note::

-    You can only set a parameter before the container is compiled.
-To learn more about compiling the container see
+    You can only set a parameter before the container is compiled: not at run-time.
-    :doc:`/components/dependency_injection/compilation`.
+    To learn more about compiling the container see :doc:`/components/dependency_injection/compilation`.

 .. _component-di-parameters-array: